 This article will tackle questions that are commonly asked about what microwave-safe reheat only actually means.

 Without further ado, let’s go and find out the answers to your questions!

 What does microwave-safe reheat only mean?

-Microwave-safe reheat only literally means that you can use containers labeled as such only for reheating.
-It can withstand the microwave’s heat only at its 50% power.
-Using the containers on heat settings higher than that may damage it entirely.
+Microwave-safe reheat only literally means that you should use containers labeled as such only for reheating.
+It does not mean that you can use these containers for cooking food in the microwave

-If your plastic container does not have the microwave-safe symbol, you may try looking at the product’s website to check if the manufacturers indicated it there.
+If your plastic container does not have the safety symbol, you may try looking at the product’s website to check if the manufacturers indicated it there.

-However, it would be better and safer if you just assumed that it is not microwave-safe if the symbol is not there (as they say, it’s better safe than sorry).
+However, it would be better and safer if you just assumed that it is not safe if the symbol is not there (as they say, it’s better safe than sorry).